Energy statistics - latest trends from monthly data

 Regulation (EC) No 1099/2008 on energy statistics

-- This part of the article focuses on the two most widely used types of coal hard coal and brown coal.
+- This part of the article focuses on the two most widely used types of coal hard coal (anthracite and bituminous coal) and brown coal (lignite and sub-bituminous coal).
 Hard coal accounts for 63 % of the total coal supply in the EU, while brown coal accounts for 36 %.

-- Cyprus is an exception, because oil-products are the main fuel source for generating electricity (90 % in 2019)
+- Cyprus is an exception, because oil-products are the main fuel source for generating electricity.